paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-152-issue-of-supplies-services-and-facilities.md

 **(b) Availability of Funds.—** To the extent provided in appropriation Acts, funds appropriated for humanitarian assistance for the purposes of this section shall remain available until expended.

+**(c) Notice Before Provision of Assistance.—**

+(1) If the Secretary of Defense uses the authority under subsection (a) to provide assistance for any program or activity in an amount in excess of $5,000,000, the Secretary shall provide to the congressional committees specified in subsection (g) notice in writing of the use of such authority in accordance with paragraph (2).
+Notice under this subsection shall include an identification of each of the following:

+  (A) The amount, type, and purpose of assistance to be provided and the recipient of the assistance.

+  (B) The goals and objectives of the assistance.

+  (C) The number and role of any members of the Armed Forces involved in the provision of the assistance.

+  (D) Any other information the Secretary determines is relevant.

+(2) Notice required under paragraph (1) shall be provided—

+  (A) before the provision of assistance under subsection (a) using funds authorized to be appropriated to the Department of Defense for a fiscal year for humanitarian assistance; or

+  (B) not later than 48 hours after the provision of such assistance, if the Secretary determines that extraordinary circumstances that affect the national security interests of the United States exist.

-**(c) Status Reports.—**
+**(d) Status Reports.—**

-(1) The Secretary of Defense shall submit to the congressional committees specified in subsection (f) an annual report on the provision of humanitarian assistance pursuant to this section for the prior fiscal year.
+(1) The Secretary of Defense shall submit to the congressional committees specified in subsection (g) an annual report on the provision of humanitarian assistance pursuant to this section for the prior fiscal year.
 The report shall be submitted each year at the time of the budget submission by the President for the next fiscal year.

 (2) Each report required by paragraph (1) shall cover all provisions of law that authorize appropriations for humanitarian assistance to be available from the Department of Defense for the purposes of this section.